-Willow Glen homes sell for an average of $811 per SQFT, however they can range from $500 to $1,300.
-The scatter chart above shows the distribution of $ per SQFT by size of home for 2018.
+Willow Glen homes sold for an average of $838 per SQFT in 2020.
+The scatter chart above shows the distribution of $ per SQFT by size of home.
 This chart also shows you the distribution of home sizes.

-The Quarterly Median Price provides a good view into home value trends.
-We have seen a steady increase starting in early 2012 and a leveling-off starting in mid-2018.
+The Quarterly Median Price has been pretty level since mid-2018.
 This coincides with interest rates increasing in the last half of 2018.

 This monthly view of median prices shows the jump in values during the first half of 2018, then a decline and leveling-off.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-The monthly average Days on Market chart appears to be fairly consistent with some of the prior years.
-The spike in Jan 2019 is typical for that time of year.
+The monthly average Days on Market chart appears to be fairly consistent with prior years.
+The sharp decline in the last few months reflects reopening after Covid.

 The Inventory of Active listings is fairly consistent with prior years.

-Interestingly the monthly number of Closed Sales is slightly lower than prior years.
-Note that Closed Sales are typically recorded the month following the actual sale.
+Interestingly the monthly number of Sales is slightly lower than prior years.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.